a-ignatov-parc/tvdml/README.md

 - `TVDML.render(template)` — Main rendering factory that transforms JSX templates to TVML documents and responsible for rendering them to screen.
 Uses `TVDML.parseDocument` to parse and evaluate `template` object into TVML document before applying to `NavigationDocument`.

 - `TVDML.parseDocument(template)` — Responsible for transforming JSX templates to TVML documents.
-In most cases you are not supposed to use this method.
+In most cases you are not supposed to use this method but it may be useful to create documents for `player.overlayDocument` or `player.interactiveOverlayDocument`.

   `template` can be:

   - JSX template.
   - function that will return JSX template on execution.

-  > String templates are prohibited to use.
+  Remember that you need to manualy mount/unmount documents created with `TVDML.createComponent`.
+This can be done with `document.didMount` and `document.destroyComponent`.
+Also there is `document.updateComponent` for updating mounted component.

 - `TVDML.renderModal(template)` — Same as `TVDML.render(template)` but will render passed document in modal overlay.